rheaacharya77/ETL-Olympics/README.md

 4. **Commit** your changes with clear messages.
 5. **Submit a pull request (PR)** with a detailed description of your changes.

-Thank you for helping improve the Foodmandu Scraper!
+Thank you for helping improve the ETL-Olympics!